museum4punkt0/Trompe-Loeil-AR/README.md

 The app is build up out of multiple parts working together, the UnityARKit plugin is used to connect Unity to ARkit for tracking the phone's movement, adding the camera feed and tracking the marker images used for localisation.

-This prototype is part of the project museum4punkt0 - Digital Stra-tegies for the Museum of the Future, sub-project Rethinking Visitor Journeys.
+This prototype is part of the project museum4punkt0 - Digital Strategies for the Museum of the Future, sub-project Rethinking Visitor Journeys.
 Further information: www.museum4punkt0.de/en/.

 The project museum4punkt0 is funded by the Federal Government Commissioner for Cul-ture and the Media in accordance with a resolution issued by the German Bundestag (Par-liament of the Federal Republic of Germany).